 Just kidding 😉 See there’s not much to say about such a simple recipe, so I gotta talk about something.

 Anyway, the proportions are 1 tablespoon honey for every 1 cup pecans.
 I used pecan pieces instead of whole pecans.
-So this may change the amount of honey-coverage (?) and possibly roasting time if you use whole pecans, so just be aware of that.
+So this may change the amount of honey glaze coverage and possibly roasting time if you use whole pecans, so just be aware of that.

 Pop it in at 350 for 15 minutes (keep an eye on them so they don’t burn!), then let them cool.
 And eat.
 Or use it in things.
-Like this salad.
+These honey glazed pecans are a great topper for this salad.

 But they’re also quite good for snacking.